+FYSATEy = ATEy

-Where ATE is the average daily savings determined through a billing regression analysis, minus the average daily uplift (kWh/day).
+Where ATEy is the average daily savings determined through a billing regression analysis, minus the average daily uplift (kWh/day).
 The uplift of the HER program is determined by examining the cumulative difference in other EE program savings between the treated population and the control group since the inception of the HER cohort.
+In years 1 and 2 of HER exposure the ATEy and FYSATEy terms are identical.

 If an EDC elects to treat an HER cohort for a 3rd year or beyond the equation for incremental first-year savings is:

-Year 3 and Beyond of HER Exposure:
+Year 3 of HER Exposure:

+FYSATEy = ATEy- x=1x=1FYSATEy-x-FYSATEy-x*Decay*(X-0.5)